ftsrg/mondo-sam/README.md

 Every benchmark result is saved to a JSON file.
 In order to convert the results to a CSV file, run the following:
  * `./reporting/convert_results.py`

-The operation above is also necessary for reporting.
+The operation above is also necessary for the reporting mechanism.

 ### Reporting

-Firstly, install R and the required packages:
+At first, install R and the required packages:

 1. **Ubuntu**
    ```